-The department of Psychology at the University of York is a leading research (4th in REF 2014) and teaching (TQA 24/24) department with 36 faculty and a lively community of researchers and PhD students.
-The department offers a vibrant research environment and first-class facilities (see below).
-We offer PhD supervision in a range of topic areas, including cognition, communication, development, social interaction and perception & action, using a wide range of methods and techniques (http://www.york.ac.uk/psychology/research/areas/).
+The department of Psychology at the University of York is a leading research (4th in REF 2014) and teaching (TQA 24/24) department with 43 faculty and a lively community of researchers and PhD students.
+The department offers a vibrant research environment and first-class facilities, including the York Neuroimaging Centre, the Henry Wellcome Building for Cognition, and a brand new three-storey extension to house three active research groups in the areas of semantic cognition, face perception and sleep and memory.

-All our research postgraduates are provided with their own desk and computer and have full access to our research facilities (http://www.york.ac.uk/psychology/research/facilities/), which include:
+The department is in an attractive location on the main University campus and occupies modern purpose-built accommodation and is furnished with state-of-the-art research and computer equipment.
+All our research postgraduates are provided with their own desk and computer and have full access to laboratory facilities.
+Details of our research facilities are here - http://www.york.ac.uk/psychology/research/facilities/.
+Some of our research facilities include:

-• York Neuroimaging Centre (provides 3T MRI, whole-head MEG, high density EEG and TMS)
+• York Neuroimaging Centre (provides 3T MRI, whole-head MEG, and TMS)

 • Hearing and speech laboratory with a large-scale sound-attenuating environment